puurpl/onioNS/README.md

 - **Integration Plugins**
   - Browser add-ons or Node modules for streamlined resolution.
 RPC (local or remote), API or DOH (https or Tor)

 ---

+## Considerations

+The best idea seems to be to add records following the existing standard set by UD: dweb.onion.address for example.
+There is an issue with resolving onion addresses - it seems best for exit nodes to resolve onion records to CNAME records with onion addresses.
+This allows the most freedom for future adoption with the fewest issues, it seems.
+So exit nodes can resolve onion records as CNAME records, immediately and without effort on the client attaining functionality.
+The client modifications to Tor browser (either official or not) are easier managed by the client and could include functionality to deal with onion and ipfs records for example - but that is controllable by the client and therefore not as much of a concern - at that point it seems better to already be following UD standards and be able to return a browser.preferred record which could allow clients to choose their own behavior (Tor browser will likely still want to always prioritize onion records).

+---